Although it is possible to build a successful startup on your own, most entrepreneurs quickly realise that it is tough to do so.

-He makes the point that technical founders are usually willing to learn business skills for their startups, so there is no reason why non-technical founders should not also be willing to learn technical skills.
+He makes the point that technical founders are usually willing to learn business skills for their startups to succeed, so there is no reason why non-technical founders should not also be willing to learn technical skills.

 And once you have a working prototype, it might become easier to find a tech co-founder willing to join your business.

-Alternatively, having learned some technical skills you will be better able to hire a CTO, hire a software development team, or work with a freelance developer.
+Alternatively, having learned some technical skills, you will be better able to recognise an accomplished CTO, hire a software development team, or work with a freelance developer.

 There are a lot of free resources available online that can help you learn sufficient technical skills to build a working MVP for your startup business, including freeCodeCamp and Codecademy.

 Another option is to partner with a software product development agency.

 A product development agency is a company that you can hire to assist you in building, testing, and refining your idea into a product or service.